my current obsessions

 I acknowledge that radical feminism has problematic connotations of transphobia and a lack of intersectionality.
 In my lexicon, "radical" describes views on society that focus on the root of oppression and demand structural change.

 Misogyny is very relevant, even among leftist circles.
-Some men don't even see the patriarchy as a valid system but merely a distraction from the real struggle, namely the class struggle.
+Some men don't even see the patriarchy as a valid system but merely a distraction from the real struggle of class exploitation.
 Sincerely, such a thought pattern resembles a means to silence women as long as they've been throughout history and appeals to the assumption that either the working class or women overall are incapable of understanding the complex nature of oppression.

 I believe that centering female and queer oppression is more than necessary today and that such an approach is essential to battle not only misogyny, homophobia, and transphobia, but also capitalism itself.
-While it's impossible for women and queer people to liberate themselves under capitalism, an authoritarian revolution doesn't guarantee the end of the patriarchy, white supremacy, or State.
+While it's impossible for women and queer people to liberate themselves under capitalism, a revolution of the working class doesn't guarantee the end of the patriarchy, white supremacy, or State.

 Finally, I'm a learning feminist and just as interested in politics as an ordinary high schooler would be.
 My blog posts on feminism claim definitely no expertise and mostly draw from my lived experiences.
 Each one is an attempt to lay out my progressing resistance as long as we queer teenagers continue to survive.